-- Have a plan and be prepared in case you Prepare for disruptions to essential need to stay at home during a pandemic. services like food distribution as this may You and your family may be so sick that be affected by people who may also be you cannot leave the house for several unable to go to work. weeks.
-Keep contact details for friends, family and neighbours so you can call .
-Think about who could look after extended family members if they don't live nearby. them if you need help. - Reduce germs in your home and workplace Vaccinate yourself and your family . by regularly disinfecting common annually against infectious diseases. surfaces such as phones, remote controls, Keep at least a week's supply of food, door handles, light switches, toys and tissues and medicines so you don't need computers. - to make trips out in public.
+- Have a plan and be prepared in case you need to stay at home during a pandemic.
+You and your family may be so sick that you cannot leave the house for several weeks.
+Keep contact details for friends, family and neighbours so you can call them if you need help. - Vaccinate yourself and your family annually against infectious diseases. - Keep at least a week's supply of food, tissues and medicines so you don't need to make trips out in public.